wy-go/rl-based-congestion-control/aurora/cc_simulator/README.md

-# CC Simulator: Modern RL-based Congestion Control
+# Aurora CC Simulator

 A modern implementation of Aurora congestion control using PyTorch, RLlib, and Gymnasium.

 ## Overview

-This package provides a modern implementation of the Aurora congestion control algorithm, originally proposed in the paper "A Deep Reinforcement Learning Perspective on Internet Congestion Control" (ICML 2019).
-The implementation upgrades the original codebase to use:
+This package provides a modern implementation of the Aurora, originally proposed in the paper "A Deep Reinforcement Learning Perspective on Internet Congestion Control" (ICML 2019).
+The implementation upgrades the original codebase [PCC-RL](https://github.com/PCCproject/PCC-RL) to use:

 - **PyTorch**: Modern deep learning framework
 - **RLlib**: Scalable reinforcement learning library